 Global Communications Coordinator

 Tel: +90 533 487 6254

-ICANN’s mission is to help ensure a stable, secure & unified international Internet.
+ICANN’s mission is to help ensure a stable, secure & unified intercontinental Internet.
 To reach another person on the Internet, you have to type an address into your computer – a name or a number.
 That address has to be unique so computers know where to find each other.
 ICANN helps coordinate & support these unique identifiers across the globe.
 ICANN was formed in 1998 as a not-for-profit public-benefit corporation & a community with participants from all over the world.
-ICANN & its community help keep the Internet secure, stable & interoperable.
+ICANN & its community help keep the Internet secure, stable and interoperable.
 It also promotes competition & develops policy for the top-level of the Internet’s naming system & facilitates the use of other unique Internet identifiers.
 For more information please visit: www.icann.org.